pricele2/pricele2/README.md

 - 👋 Hi, I’m @pricele2
-- 👀 I’m interested in data for civic engagement, for open government data, especially for public education specifically (early childhood through secondary), and just for fun (nerrrrrd)
+- 👀 I’m interested in data for civic engagement, for open government data, and just for fun because I am a nerrrrrd
-- 🌱 I’m currently learning new skills at an intermediate level of R
+- 🌱 I’m currently learning new skills at an advanced level of R, and rejuvinating my SQL and Python skills
-- 💞️ I’m looking to collaborate with other folks working in K-12 (or EE-14, etc.) data spaces
+- 💞️ I’m looking to collaborate with other folks working in the public sector and/or K-12 data spaces
 - 📫 Find me here

 <!---